Lac Minerals Ltd v International Corona Resources Ltd

-Lac Minerals Ltd v International Corona Resources Ltd is a leading Supreme Court of Canada decision on the nature of fiduciary and confidential relationships that can be created in the course of business, together with appropriate remedies for restitution when such relationships are breached.
+Lac Minerals Ltd v International Corona Resources Ltd is a landmark Supreme Court of Canada decision on the nature of fiduciary and confidential relationships that can be created in the course of business, together with appropriate remedies for restitution when such relationships are breached.

 The facts

 International Corona was a junior mining company that was investigating the mineral potential of a property at Hemlo in Northern Ontario.
 Lac Minerals, a senior mining company, heard of Corona's activity and arranged to visit the site.
 Corona showed Lac's representatives detailed information about their geological findings, together with their underlying theory about its mineral potential and importance.
 In further discussions about development and financing options, detailed private information was disclosed.
 Corona was advised by Lac to aggressively pursue the Williams property.
 The matter of confidentiality was not raised.

 Lac proceeded to stake their own claims east of Corona's property, and acquired the adjacent Williams property on which Corona had been negotiating, without the latter having been advised of Lac's intentions.
 Subsequent attempts by Corona to negotiate the transfer of Lac's interest in the Williams property failed.

 Corona formed a joint venture with Teck Corporation to develop a mine on the Corona property, and proceeded to sue Lac for the return of the property.